santoshrajan/frpjs/readme.md

 ```
 FRP.io.connectToServer(http)
-// connect socket io to the http server
+// connect socket io to the http server.
+Returns 'io'

 FRP.io.on = function(name)
 // wrapper for io.on